Go Both Ways to Manage Equity Volatility with ETFs

 LOWV and ILOW: Helping Manage the Downs and Ups of Equity Markets

-Investors seeking equity strategies to help navigate volatile markets should explore the AB US Low Volatility Equity ETF (NYSE: LOWV) and the AB International Low Volatility Equity ETF (NYSE: ILOW) for exposure to non-US stocks.
+Investors seeking equity strategies to help navigate volatile markets should explore the AB US Low Volatility Equity ETF (NYSE: LOWV) for exposure to US stocks and the AB International Low Volatility Equity ETF (NYSE: ILOW) for exposure to non-US stocks.

 These actively managed, high-conviction portfolios of primarily large-cap equity companies are selected by focusing on QSP factors.
-LOWV seeks to outperform US markets over a full market cycle while emphasizing downside mitigation and capturing most of the upside in rising markets, while ILOW seeks a similar performance pattern versus non-US stock markets.
+LOWV seeks capital appreciation with an emphasis on lower volatility compared to the S&P 500, while ILOW seeks a similar performance pattern versus the MSCI EAFE.

 If you’re an investor looking for trading guidance, the AB ETF Capital Markets team offers complementary trade advisory services.
 You can reach us at etf.capitalmarkets@alliancebernstein.com and you can find out more about AB’s actively managed ETFs here.